 Voile Magazine test sailing the Dragonfly 28

 Great fun and easy handling - accommodating 5 people.
 The Dragonfly 28 is for the modern sailor, who requires multiple possibilities from his vessel.
 This boat is all about possibilities, fun - and above all, excellent sailing abilities.
-The Dragonfly 28 comes in three versions - the Touring version represents the trailable family cruiser, whereas the Sport version is the trailable In- and Offshore Racer.
-The Performance version with new wavepiercing float design calls for the ultimate performance.
+The Dragonfly 28 comes in two versions - the Touring version represents the trailerable family cruiser, whereas the Performance version is the trailable In- and Offshore Racer with a wavepiercing float design that calls for the ultimate performance.

-The Dragonfly 28 sets new standards for leisure and flexibiility on the water and on wheels.
+The Dragonfly 28 sets the standards for leisure and flexibility on the water and on wheels.
 The Dragonfly 28 has been a lifelong dream of Jens Quorning, who designed and developed this complex boat with his co-designer Steen Olsen.
 The development took almost 2 years and is the ultimate combination of design and function.

-The Dragonfly 28 is a 28' foldable and trailable trimaran, which means that you have all the benefits and features from a trimaran on the water - allowing speeds up to 22+ knots, shallow draft of only 0.4 m and super comfort while sailing, as the boat is hardly heeling.
+The Dragonfly 28 is a foldable and trailerable 28 ft trimaran, that provides you with all the benefits and features from a trimaran on the water - allowing speeds up to 22+ knots, shallow draft and high comfort while sailing, as the boat is barely heeling.

 Stowage space is of course limited in a boat of this size, but ideal to avoid overloading.
 On the other hand, light, bulky objects like fenders, empty jerrycans or similar can be stowed away in the floats, each of which has an access hatch.

-With a draft of 45 cm only, you can anchor into any bay or even beach the boat on a sandy beach - jump into the water to your knees.
+With a draft of 45 cm only, you can anchor into any bay, jump into knee-deep water, sail the boat up on a sandy beach or even let it fall dry.
 You can ask your kids for their approval - they will love it!
-The big double trampolines offer the perfect sun deck - like on a super yacht.
+The big double trampolines offer extra deck space, and they are the perfect spot for sunbathing and sundowners.

 On the trailer you can average 45 knots - launch and rig the boat yourself with a set-up time of 40 minutes.
 This boat offers you independence.
 You can launch and rig the boat without paying for lifts and you can cruise for a weekend, a week or even a season wherever you like, delivering and collecting the boat by road.

-The boat is easy to sail even for one person - all in all a multifunctional multihull and a ultimate versatile performer.
+The boat is easy to sail even single handed - all in all a multifunctional multihull and an ultimate versatile performer.

 Voile Magazine test sailing the Dragonfly 28